- Lecturer and Researcher

 Niamh is involved in physical activity and health related research and policy nationally and internationally.
 At EU level she was a member of the WHO physical activity networking project on promoting physical activity in socially disadvantaged groups.
 Niamh is an executive member of the steering committee of the Health Enhancing Physical Activity (HEPA) Europe network and group leader of the Working Group on social disadvantage and physical activity.

 She was also a partner in the EU funded "JoinIn" project on social inclusion in sport.
 In Ireland, as part of the national physical activity steering group, she was involved in writing and helping to implement the physical activity guidelines and physical activity plan for Ireland.
-Peer reviewed publications include research work on the impact of mass events on population physical activity, social disadvantage and physical activity, and active travel.
+Peer reviewed publications include research work on the impact of community based health promotion projects, the impact of mass events on population physical activity, social disadvantage and physical activity, active travel and student health and physical activity.